Formstone/Formstone/docs/utility-rubberband.md

 ## Events

-Events are triggered on the target instance's element, unless otherwise stated.

 | Event | Description |
 | --- | --- |
 | snap | Change to a media query match |

 ## Methods

-Methods are publicly available to all active instances, unless otherwise stated.

 ### bind